 This recipe was created in partnership with our friends and farmers at the Minnesota Pork Board.

-If you’re anything like us, nothing brings a huge sense of accomplishment to our day than having dinner almost done at the end of a long workday.
+If you’re anything like us, nothing brings a huge sense of accomplishment like having dinner almost done at the end of a long workday.

 - Everything can be prepped ahead.

-- Just the right amount of spice to be to give them authentic flavor, but not so much that you can’t use the leftover meat for something other than tacos or burrito bowls.
-Try it in enchiladas, atop our Loaded Sweet Potato Nachos, as part of a breakfast hash, or pile it on a bun and with a little barbecue sauce and pickled jalapeños for a Mexican-inspired pulled pork sandwich.
+- You’ll add just the right amount of spice to give it authentic flavor, but not so much that you can’t use the leftover meat for something other than tacos or burrito bowls.
+Try it in quesadillas, atop our Loaded Sweet Potato Nachos, as part of a breakfast hash, or pile it on a bun with a little barbecue sauce and pickled jalapeños for a Mexican-inspired pulled pork sandwich.

-- Makes enough to serve a family of 4 for at least 2 meals.
+- The recipe makes enough to serve a family of 4 for at least 2 meals.

 - Leftovers are freezer-friendly and great to have on hand when you need a quick reheat and eat meal.

-- Perfect for parties and potlucks and tailgate gatherings.
+- Carnitas are perfect for parties, potlucks, and tailgate gatherings.

-- Naturally gluten- and dairy-free and Whole30-compatible provided you make proper substitutions for rice or tortillas.
+- This recipe is naturally gluten-free, dairy-free, and Whole30-compatible, provided you make proper substitutions for rice or tortillas.

-- Cinnamon – It seems a little strange but trust us, it’s the ’secret ingredient’
+- Common pantry spices — chili powder, ground cumin, oregano, and cinnamon.
+Yes, cinnamon, it seems a little strange but trust us, it’s the secret ingredient.

-- Mayonnaise – We like Primal Kitchen Avocado Oil Mayo for a sugar-free and Whole30-compatible option
+- Mayonnaise – we like Primal Kitchen Avocado Oil Mayo for a no-sugar-added and Whole30-compatible option.
+Get 20% off of our favorite mayo with code REALFOOD20

 - Garlic